 School Board Policy and Tennessee Middle School rules allow personal communication devices in school.
 Students are not to use their phones unless specific directions from a staff member allow their use.
 The devices must be in the student's backpack and must be powered off.
-Any violation will result in confiscation of the device and assignment to in-school suspension.
+Teachers may confiscate a student's cell phone for the duration of a class period and then return the phone directly to the student.
+If the device is turned in to the office, in-school suspension may be assigned.
 The devices will be returned only to a parent or guardian.
 The taking of photos or the recording of videos, whether by cell phone or any other device, in places where privacy is a reasonable expectation is strictly prohibited.

 ABSOLUTELY NO CELL PHONE USE IN LOCKER ROOMS!!
-Using cell phone cameras to record altercations on schoolgrounds or at school events is prohibited.
-In such cases, phones may be confiscated as evidence and consequences will be assigned.
-Smart watches will be considered a phone if being used as a phone.
+Using cell phone cameras to record altercations on school grounds or at school events is prohibited.
+In such cases, phones may be confiscated as eithreand consequences will be assigned.
+Smart watches will be considered a phone if being used as aphone.